-Despite being the second most heavily used bus and seventh most heavily used rail systems in the

-Country, and voter endorsement for continued growth, Metro's sytemwide ridership has declined by 15% since April 2014, consistent with national trends.
+Despite being the second most heavily used bus and seventh most heavily used rail systems in the country, and voter endorsement for continued growth, Metro's sytemwide transit ridership continues to decline, consistent with national trends.
 A recent survey of past riders found that 19% of respondents stopped using Metro services primarily because their travel patterns changed, and another 12% stated that it is too hard to get to and from transit.
 Eighteen percent and 11%, respectively, mentioned slow speeds and service reliability were their main reasons for leaving transit.
 Ridership declines can also be attributed to shifts in customer demographics and lifestyles, changing workforce travel patterns, safety and security concerns, new technology and opportunities for other travel options such as shared mobility on-demand.